maarten-pennings/howto/c64mempart/readme.md

 - On purpose we have extra spaces for the poke values, so that there is room for 3 digits (0..255) without changing the size of the program (and thus without changing A0's `VARTAB`).
 - If you enter the programs yourself make sure to _copy them exactly_.
-  If there is any size change you need to correct the pointer values.
+  If there is any size change you need to correct the layout pointer values.

 The screen below is what we see after running.
-We need to write down the values of the three pointers.
+We need to write down the values of the three layout pointers.

 ![A0 output](A0output.jpg)